 How and when should we make payment?

 SCHEDULING FEE: Your scheduling fee will be paid at the time of making your appointment – we will send an invoice for your payment.
-For more details please see the deposit page.

 ADDITIONAL COSTS: Any pre-determined additional costs for services will be paid in cash at the hospital, in addition to your surgery cost.
 We cannot accept payment in advance, except under certain conditions.
 Please email the office for more information.